elixirschool/elixirschool/lessons/en/basics/strings.md

 ## Graphemes and Codepoints

-Codepoints are just simple Unicode characters which are represented by one or more bytes, depending on the UTF-8 encoding.
+Codepoints are basic Unicode characters which are represented by one or more bytes, depending on the UTF-8 encoding.
 Characters outside of the US ASCII character set will always encode as more than one byte.
 For example, Latin characters with a tilde or accents (`á, ñ, è`) are typically encoded as two bytes.
 Characters from Asian languages are often encoded as three or four bytes.